ffplayout/ffplayout/docs/preview_stream.md

 ### Preview Stream

-When you are using the web frontend, maybe you wonder how you get a preview in the player.
-The default installation creates a HLS playlist and the player using this one, but most of the time the HLS mode is not used, instead the stream output mode is activated.
+When you are using the web frontend, you may wonder how to get a preview in the player.
+The default installation creates an HLS playlist, and the player uses this, but the HLS mode is not always utilized; instead, the stream output mode is activated.

-So if you stream to a external server, you have different options to get a preview stream for you player.
-The simplest one would be, if you get a m3u8 playlist address from your external target, like: https://example.org/live/stream.m3u8 this you can use in the configuration section from the frontend.
+So if you stream to an external server, you have different options to get a preview stream for your player.
+The simplest option would be to obtain an m3u8 playlist address from your external target, such as: https://example.org/live/stream.m3u8.
+You can use this in the configuration section of the frontend.

-Another option would be (which is not testet), to add a HLS output option to your streaming parameters.
+Another option (which has not been tested) is to add an HLS output option to your streaming parameters.

-The next option can be, that you install a rtmp server locally and create here your preview stream.
-In the following lines this is described in more detail.
+The next option is to install an RTMP server locally and create your preview stream there.
+In the following lines, this is described in more detail.

 The ffplayout engine has no special preview config parameters, but you can add your settings to the **output_param**, like: